chetan6780/Complete-Preparation/SDE-SHEET/DAY_8/4_fractional_knapsack.md

 1. Just sort the items by decreasing order of value/weight.
 2. Get max portion of item.
 3. Use double to not loose precision.
-4. If item cannot fit full take its fration.
+4. If item cannot fit full take its fraction.

 ### Code